-The Hua Hin and Cha Am area is located on the western side of the Gulf of Thailand, and is approximately a three-hour drive from Bangkok.
-A fishing village that has developed over the years, hosts six courses in the immediate vicinity but development of further courses is well underway with two due to open by the end of this year.
+The Hua Hin and Cha Am area is located on the western side of the Gulf of Thailand, and is approximately a two and half hour drive from Bangkok via the expressway.
+Once a sleepy fishing village, this Royal town has developed over the years, and hosts nine courses all in the immediate vicinity.
 Extremely popular with both locals and visiting foreigners for holidays, it has successfully incorporated modern luxuries without the commercialism of other resorts, and the area has kept much of its old world charm, and colorful ways.
 Today it is still a thriving fishing village with its own local fleet and on most evenings, holidaymakers stroll down to the harbour to enjoy the fresh seafood available in many of the fine waterfront restaurants.

 Hua Hin is unlike any other beach resort in Thailand.
 If you’re looking for bright lights and the frantic all-night action of cabarets and discos, you may be disappointed here.
 However, if you enjoy walks through the quiet winding streets of a friendly coastal village, sampling delicious seafood in restaurants overlooking the brightly lit fishing boats on the Gulf of Thailand or a round of golf on one of the several international standard links, Hua Hin could very well be what you’re looking for; Hua Hin has a special character all its own.